 The Media Resource Group (MRG) at Green Meadow is a committee of faculty members working together on faculty education, parent education, and the media literacy curriculum.
-The MRG successfully produced the Media Cards being used in Grades N - 8.
+The MRG successfully produced the Media Cards being used in Grades Nursery through Eight.
 This wonderful product is the result of the combined efforts of dedicated parents working alongside faculty.
 In addition, the Group has sponsored informative, successful events.
 Green Meadow is very grateful to those parents and teachers for all this fruitful work.

 Media and technology are important elements in our modern world.
 As a caring and attentive parent, there is a role for you with our faculty in forming a community that supports our values for the development of our children's intellectual and soul-life freedom.
 The MRG is initiating a project to create a file share of articles and research on the GMWS website as a resource for our families and for inquiring families.
 We need help from interested and talented parents to bring this project to life.
 We hope you will join us.

 You are invited to join us at an upcoming meeting.

 Resources from a talk by GMWS parent Allen Broadman about protecting your children online are available here.

 Alliance for Childhood: www.allianceforchildhood.org

 Watch this video to hear Michelle Garcia Winner, SLP and founder of Social Thinking, discuss the biological and technological factors involved in social intelligence challenges and social communication disorder (SCD).

 See our blog for articles on the benefits of restricting children's exposure to all kinds of media.